 “Evidence shows that criminalisation of HIV non-disclosure, potential or perceived exposure or non-intentional transmission deter people from getting tested and force them to hide their HIV status and/or sexual orientation, thus reducing opportunities for treatment which greatly reduces infectiousness,” said the groups.

-has been set up to “stop the persecution of people with HIV in the Czech Republic.”
+An online petition has been set up to “stop the persecution of people with HIV in the Czech Republic.”